-Net Other Income and Expense We recognized net other expense of approximately \$57,000 in the three months ended December 31, 2007 as compared to net other income of approximately \$5,000 in the three months ended December 31, 2006.
-During the six months ended December 31, 2007, the Company recognized net other expense of approximately \$55,000 as compared to net other income of approximately \$20,000 during the six months ended December 31, 2006.
-The increase in expense is the result of interest expense related to the convertible debentures issued during the six month period ended December 31, 2007.
+Net Other Income and Expense We recognized net other income of approximately \$21,000 in the three months ended March 31, 2007 as compared to net other expense of approximately \$67,000 in the three months ended March 31, 2008.
+During the nine months ended March 31, 2008, the Company recognized net other expense of approximately \$123,000 as compared to net other income of approximately \$44,000 during the nine months ended March 31, 2007.
+The increase in other expense is largely the result of interest expense related to the 2007 private placement.

-Net Loss As a result of the revenues and expenses described above, the Company's net loss was approximately \$402,000 for the three month period ended December 31, 2007 compared to a net loss of approximately \$1,765,000 for the three month period ended December 31, 2006.
-For the six months ended December 31, 2007 and 2006, the Company's net loss was approximately \$700,000 and \$2,585,000, respectively.
-The period over period reduction in loss was due to the expense savings offset by a reduction in revenue.
+Net Loss As a result of the revenues and expenses described above, the Company's net loss was approximately \$(605,000) for the three month period ended March 31, 2008 compared to a net loss of approximately \$(582,000) for the three month period ended March 31, 2007.
+For the nine months ended March 31, 2008 and 2007, the Company's net loss was approximately \$(1,305,000) and \$(3,168,000), respectively.

 Our ability to finance future operations will depend on our existing liquidity (discussed in more detail below) and, ultimately, on our ability to generate additional revenues and profits from operations.
-At this time, we believe that LifeVantage has sufficient funds to allow us to continue our planned marketing efforts and the manufacturing and sale of Protandim[®] through December 31, 2008.
-However, even if we generate revenues at increasing levels, the revenues generated may not be greater than our expenses incurred.
-Operating results will depend on several factors, including the selling price of the product, the number of units of product sold, the cost of manufacturing and distributing the product, the cost of marketing and advertising, and other costs, including corporate overhead, which we may incur.
+However, even if we generate revenues at increasing levels, the revenues generated may not be greater than the expenses we incur.
+Operating results will depend on several factors, including the selling price of the Protandim®, the number of units of Protandim® sold, the costs of manufacturing and distributing Protandim®, the costs of marketing and advertising, and other costs, including corporate overhead, which we will incur.